 - Dodge (Chance to avoid damage)

-You'll soon also be able to utilize soul-link in dungeons to wield the individual skills of two more gumballs of the same faction in addition your usual one.
+- Soul Link: You'll soon also be able to utilize soul-link in dungeons to wield the individual skills of two more gumballs of the same faction in addition to your usual one.
 Definitely do this, especially since it also lets you access their upgrade tiles, potentially giving access to all three melee, magic, and venture pathways in a single run!

 More Dungeon Tips

-Just like in Dragon Ball Z, collecting the seven Dragon Balls lets you summon Divine Dragon (cough cough Shenron) and make one of several wishes.
-These are all useful, especially the "I want more companions", which gives you Slave Gumball, and "I want Giant Dragon's Power", which provides a whole new upgrade path.
+- Collect the Dragon Balls: Just like in Dragon Ball Z, collecting the seven Dragon Balls lets you summon Divine Dragon (cough cough Shenron) and make one of several wishes.
+These are all useful, especially the "I want more companions," which gives you Slave Gumball, and "I want Giant Dragon's Power," which provides a whole new upgrade path.

-Like many mobile games, Gumballs and Dungeons employs a constantly-regenerating form of energy called vigor.
+- Spending Vigor: Like many mobile games, Gumballs & Dungeons employs a constantly-regenerating form of energy called vigor.
 You spend this when entering a dungeon or using Bandit Gumball's raid ability to auto-plunder an already-explored area.
 You collect one vigor every hour and can upgrade your maximum cap by progressing through the game.